yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/Mid Course Project/README.md

 -- 22972 website_sessions since the test
 ```
-We can estimate the increase in revenue from the increase in orders :
-22972 session x 1.08% (incremental % of order) = 248
-So, estimated at least 248 incremental orders since 29 Jul using the lander-1 page
-Calculate monthly increase (July - November) :
-248 / 4 = 64 additional order/month
+*We can estimate the increase in revenue from the increase in orders: 22972 session x 0.0087 (incremental % of order) = 200.
+So, estimated at least 200 incremental orders since 29 Jul using the lander-1 page.
+Calculate monthly increase (July - November): 200 / 4 = 50 additional order/month.*

-💡7 - I’d like to tell the story of our website performance improvements over the course of the first 8 months.
-Could you pull session to order conversion rates, by month?
-Step :
+:round_pushpin: **For the landing page test you analyzed previously, it would be great to show a full conversion funnel from each of the two pages to orders.
+You can use the same time period you analyzed last time (Jun 19 Jul 28).**

+**Steps:**

-Check pageview_url from two pages was created and create summary all pageviews for relevant session
++ Check pageview_url from two pages was created and create summary all pageviews for relevant session
-Categorise website sessions under segment by 'saw_home_page' or 'saw_lander_page' and aggregate data to assess funnel performance
++ Categorise website sessions under segment by 'saw_home_page' or 'saw_custom_lander' and aggregate data to assess funnel performance
-Convert aggregated result to percentage of click rate

-Query :
+**Query:**
 ```sql
 CREATE TEMPORARY TABLE session_level_made_it_flagged SELECT